 - Do you have enough leads?
 If you don’t have enough leads to score then there is no point.
 Focus on generating more leads before you look at lead scoring.

 - Do you have enough data on your leads?
-If you’re not collecting the right kind of data on your leads then you won’t have the information necessary to come up with their score.
-You need both demographic and behavioural information before you can start scoring.
+Unless you’re collecting the correct data on your leads, you won’t have the information necessary to come up with their score.
+You need both demographic and behavioral information before you can start scoring.